Kerstin Griese

-Kerstin Griese (born December 1966 in Münster) is a German politician (SPD).
-She is a member of the German Bundestag and Parliamentary State Secretary to the Federal Minister of Labor and Social Affairs.
+Kerstin Griese (born December 1966 in Münster) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the German Bundestag since 2000.

+In addition to her parliamentary work, Griese has been serving Parliamentary State Secretary to the Federal Minister of Labor and Social Affairs in the governments of Chancellors Angela Merkel, Olaf Scholz and Friedrich Merz since 2018.
 She also belongs to the Council of the Evangelical Church in Germany (EKD).

 Education and profession

 The daughter of a pastor, Griese grew up and went to school in Gerbrunn (in Lower Franconia, Bavaria) and in Düsseldorf.
 After graduating from high school in 1985, she completed a degree in Modern and Eastern European History, as well as in political science, at the Heinrich Heine University in Düsseldorf, which she finished in 1997 with an M. A. (Magistra Artium) degree.

 From 1987 to 1997, Griese worked first as a freelancer, and then until 2000 as a research associate, at the Memorial for the Victims of National Socialism in Düsseldorf.

 Political career

 Since 1986, Griese has been a member of the SPD and was initially involved in the Juso-Hochschulgruppe Düsseldorf.
 From 1989 to 1990, she was president of the AStA, and from 1990 to 1992 president of the student parliament, of the Heinrich Heine University.
 From 1989 to 1993, she was a member of the Federal Coordinating Committee (Federal Board) of the Juso-Hochschulgruppen, which she also represented in the Juso Federal Board.
 From 1994 to 1997, she was Deputy Chairwoman of the Lower Rhine Jusos.
 She was considered a representative of the undogmatic-reform socialist wing of the Jusos.

 From 1995 to 2011 and since 2013 she has been a member of the Federal Executive of the SPD.
 From 1996 to 1999 she was chairwoman of the Youth Commission of the SPD Executive Board, from 2006 to 2011 she was a member of the leadership of the Forum Kinder und Familie and the steering group of Zukunftswerkstatt Familie.
 Since 2008, she is spokeswoman for the working group Christians in the SPD and district chairwoman of the SPD in Kreis Mettmann.